 Nurses are intimately involved in end-of-life care processes, including decision-making, and are therefore in a favourable position to develop therapeutic relationships with patients and their families and to work collaboratively with all members of the health-care team.
 Our comments reflect this specialized knowledge and experience and offer an assessment through the lens of CNA's code of ethics.
 CNA's consultation with experts in the field highlight the importance of recognizing nurses and other members of the interprofessional health-care team who are involved in PAD.

-We thank the panel for the opportunity to provide input on this important issue and hope our comments will inform its work.
+We thank the special joint committee on physician-assisted dying for the opportunity to provide input on this important issue and hope our comments will inform its work.